dynamsoft-docs/document-normalizer-docs-server/programming-old/cplusplus/user-guide/getting-started-v1.0.20.md

     CLicenseManager::InitLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9", szErrorMsg, 256);
     ```

     > The string "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" here is a free public trial license.
 Note that network connection is required for this license to work.
-When it expires, you can
-    > request a 30-day free trial license from <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=ddn&package=c_cpp" target="_blank">Customer Portal</a>.
+When it expires, you can request a 30-day trial license via the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=ddn&package=c_cpp" target="_blank">Request a Trial License</a> link.

 2. Create an instance of Dynamsoft Document Normalizer.